andressousa/qlik/CustomReportTable/README.md

 # Customize and Export data with Simple or Pivot Table
-To demonstrate this functionality, we will create a sample calendar table.\
+Export customizable table data from Qlik Sense® without extensions, to demonstrate this functionality, we will create a sample calendar table.
-Follow this steps:

 ## Step One - Creating sample calendar table.
 This table is only to demonstrate.